tedsecretsource/hunds-und-katzen/README.md

 [Based on this article](https://reactjs.org/docs/concurrent-mode-suspense.html) we decided to make an experimental project to learn how this will work.

-We're calling this project "Hunds und Katz und"
+We're calling this project "Hunds und Katzen" because we'll be seeing a lot of hunds und katzen.

 ## En Example of Suspense
 (taken directly from our React slack channel)